olivermclane/Togar.js/Readme.md

 ``` dockerfile
 docker ps
 ```
-5. You've created the database and can move on to the .env template.
+5. You've created the database and can move on to the .env template changes.

 ### Creating Local .env File
-The following command will create the
+The following command will take the .env.template and convert it to our .env file:
 ```shell
 cp .env.template .env
 ```